UPDATED: APRIL 19, 2023 | 3 MIN READ

 Before searching for an affordable insurance plan, you must understand basic health insurance terms, including copay, coinsurance, deductible, and out-of-pocket maximum.
 Knowing these terms is valuable when figuring out costs when you start using your health insurance.

 Your search shouldn’t stop at just one or two insurance rates.
 Compare multiple health insurance plans when shopping for coverage.

-Do some exploring online, or speak to an insurance agent who can help you find the coverage you need at a rate you can easily afford.
+Explore online, or speak to an insurance agent who can help you find the coverage you need at a rate you can easily afford.

 Ensure you don’t just look at the flat premium but deductibles and out-of-pocket expenses to calculate the total cost of your healthcare plan.

 Qualifying for Subsidies